Best & Worst Subaru Legacy Years

 We've ranked each Subaru Legacy model for all generations so you can avoid picking the worst Subaru Legacy years and go for the best Subaru Legacy years.

 Ready to uncover the secrets of the Subaru Legacy lineup?
-Buckle up as we delve into the finest and worst years of this popular sedan.
+Buckle up as we delve into the greatest and worst years of this well-known sedan.

 In this no-nonsense guide, we’ll break down each Legacy generation, revealing which models shine and which ones you should avoid.

 We’ve analyzed data from trusted sources like Consumer Reports, J.D.
-Power, and NHTSA to give you the real scoop.
+Power, and NHTSA to give you the authentic scoop.

 From engine performance and tech features to frequent problems and recalls, we’ve got you covered.
-By the end, you’ll be a Legacy expert ready to make a smart buying decision.
+By the end, you’ll be a Legacy expert ready to make a wise buying decision.

 Let’s hit the trail!